Skip to main content

 Guided Independent StudyAssessment preparation and completion160:0060:00Preparation of assignments

-Structured Guided LearningAcademic skills activities21:002:00The students will work on answering a problem-based question in class
+Structured Guided LearningAcademic skills activities21:002:00The students will work on answering a problem-based question in class.
+This activity is designed to enable students to practice and to improve their legal skills.

 Guided Independent StudyDirected research and reading23:307:00Students carry out reading and research as preparation for the in-class academic skills activities

-Scheduled Learning And Teaching ActivitiesDrop-in/surgery41:004:00Four one-hour long Q&A sessions to allow students to ask questions relating to the module content
+Scheduled Learning And Teaching ActivitiesSmall group teaching41:004:00Four one-hour long sessions to provide teaching to enable students to gain legal skills and to allow students to ask questions relating to the module content

 Guided Independent StudyIndependent study1107:00107:00Own reading and revision of the module content, combined with directed reading